How to choose the best high chair?

 - Excellent foot support so ensures an optimal position and is comfortable for your baby

 What high chair do you have?
-Is your baby in the right position?
+Is your baby in the correct position?

 Free Mini Cookbook